Étoile Sportive du Sahel: Outstanding results (1962–1978)

-In 1975, the team finished third in the season for the second time, with Raouf Ben Aziza and Hamed Kammoun scoring seven goals.
-The team also managed to win the Cup again by defeating El Makarem de Mahdia in the final 3–0.
-Which enabled the team to play the Maghreb Cup Winners Cup and win it after overcoming Union Sidi Kacem, MC Alger and SCC Mohammédia in the final, thus ending the period of training of Chetali, which lasted 5 years and the team has achieved great honours to go to train the Tunisian team.
+In 1975, the team finished third in the season for the second time.
+The team also won the Cup again by defeating El Makarem de Mahdia in the final 3–0.
+Which enabled the team to play the Maghreb Cup Winners Cup and win it after overcoming Union Sidi Kacem, MC Alger and SCC Mohammédia in the final, thus ending the period of training of Chetali.
 The following years have known that the team will continue to play the same way, but this has not been rewarded for winning the trophies despite finishing the season in first place in 1976, but was defeated in a playoff against Espérance de Tunis.
-Ben Aziza was the top scorer with 20 goals, the team was defeated also in the semi-final of the cup against Club Africain 1–0.
-The Soviet coach Paramonov returned to lead the team but the team finished the season as fourth and lost to Club Africain in the final of the Cup 3–1 and Ben Aziza finished the season with 14 goals.
+The team was defeated also in the semi-final of the cup against Club Africain 1–0.
+The Soviet coach Paramonov returned to lead the team but the team finished the season as fourth and lost to Club Africain in the final of the Cup 3–1.
+In 1978, the team finished third in the local championship.

-In 1978, the team finished third in the local championship and Raouf Ben Aziza continued his good performance finishing as the league's top scorer with 20 goals.
 The cup competition did not play that year because of the overcrowding of the calendar after Tunisia's qualification for the FIFA World Cup World Cup for the first time in its history in 1978 under the leadership of the son of the team Abdelmajid Chetali.